 Another benefit of ISO compliance is increased customer satisfaction.
 When customers know that a product meets ISO standards, they are more likely to be satisfied with their purchase.

 Businesses that invest in ISO compliance can also benefit from increased sales and market share.
 By providing products that meet customer expectations, businesses can gain a competitive advantage over those who do not comply with ISO standards.

 For instance, companies that produce medical devices must comply with the requirements of ISO 13485.
 This standard covers the design, production, and distribution of medical devices.

 By complying with ISO 13485, businesses can show their customers that they are serious about quality and safety.
 As a result, they are more likely to gain customer trust and loyalty.
 And when consumers can trust a company, they are more likely to do business with them for an extended period.

 Another benefit of ISO compliance is reduced costs.
 By following the requirements of ISO standards, businesses can avoid costly mistakes and errors.
 In addition, they can improve their overall efficiency and productivity.

 In many cases, the cost of implementing an ISO-compliant system is offset by the savings that businesses realize from improved quality and efficiency.

 Another benefit of ISO compliance is improved employee safety.
 Many of the standards, such as ISO 45001, cover occupational health and safety.
 By following the requirements of these standards, businesses can create a safer work environment for their employees.

-A safe workplace is not only beneficial to employees, but it can also help businesses to avoid costly accidents and injuries.
+A safe workplace is not only beneficial to employees, but it can also help businesses avoid costly accidents and injuries.
 In addition, businesses that provide a safe work environment are often seen as being more responsible and trustworthy.